pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 this discussion.)

-I then placed a light with this IES profile at the center of a sphere, and rendered the interior of the sphere, from verticalAngle 0° to 180°, to generate an output that looks like this with no angleScale applied:
+I then placed a light with this IES profile at the center of a sphere, and rendered the interior of the sphere twice, with a camera (also at the sphere center) with a 90° field-of-view:

+- horizontal angles -45° to 45°, vertical angles 0° to 90°
+- horizontal angles -45° to 45°, vertical angles 90° to 180°

+The images were stitched together to give an output that looks like this, with no angleScale applied:

 <img src="https://pmolodo.github.io/luxtest/img/iesTest-ris.0011.png" title="IES
 Test Profile Render Reference" height="200"> \
 [\[exr\]][ies_test_ref_exr]

-More details on exact rendering procedure can be found in [this repo][luxtest_repo].
+(The exact `.usda` rendered can be found [here][iesTest_usda]; frame 11 was used to create the reference render above (`angleScale=0`), while frames 11-20 show a progression from `angleScale=-1` to `angleScale=1`.
+[This repo][luxtest_repo] was used to perform the rendering.)

 ## Existing formulas